Wrongful Death Representation in New Hampshire

 Fatalities caused by negligent driving, impaired operation, speeding, or commercial vehicle violations often involve complex accident reconstruction and insurance analysis.

-Falls, structural failures, building code violations, and unsafe walkways may support a wrongful death claim where hazardous conditions were known or should have been corrected.
+Falls, structural failures, code violations, and unsafe walkways can support a wrongful death claim when a property owner knew about the danger and failed to correct it.

 Cases involving unsafe jobsite conditions, fall hazards, lack of protective equipment, or OSHA violations.
 These claims may involve third-party liability beyond workers’ compensation.